michalnov/collatz/README.md

 ## 4. Modification
     4.1 Change your program to print count of main cycle iterations.
     4.2 Change your program to print count of main cycle iterations for numbers from 100 to 200 without interaction with user.
+    4.3 Find maximum temporary value of num for numbers from 100 to 200.

 ## 5. Push!
     Don't forget to push your work on your git repository.